Nathanael Paul Moyer's Obituary

-Nathan loved his mom and dad and often told them so.
-When his parents needed help renovating, he asked God for wisdom.
-His prayer was answered, enabling Nathan to learn the necessary skills in plumbing, electric, carpentry, and beyond.
+Nathan loved his Mom and Dad and often told them so.
+When they needed help renovating, he asked God for wisdom.
+His prayer was answered, enabling him to understand and use the necessary skills in plumbing, electrical, carpentry and beyond.
 After that, if just about ANYTHING needed fixed, Nathan was the man for the job.
-He was truly blessed with The Gift of Helps.
+He was truly blessed with the “gift of helps.”

-Professionally, it seemed that Nathan always ended up working dangerous jobs, like running the repel outrigger for window washing on top of tall buildings, and pipefitter with ADM, to name a sample.
+Professionally, it seemed that Nathan always ended up working dangerous jobs: like running the rappel-outrigger on top of tall buildings for window washing and pipefitting at ADM, to name just a couple – but what risky, scary stories he told!

-In addition to his parents and stepchildren, Nathan is survived by two aunts, two uncles, and 12 cousins of which he was the youngest.
-He was preceded in death by his grandparents, Charles and Pearl Moyer, Paul and Rosie Roller, as well as three aunts and four uncles.
+In addition to his parents and stepchildren, Nathan is survived by two aunts, two uncles, and twelve cousins (of which 10 are older).

 What’s your fondest memory of Nathanael?